A Holistic Plan of Support

 Pedagogical Training

 Doctoral students in Classics receive instruction in language pedagogy as well as the teaching of courses in translation, from resources within the Department as well as Chicago Language Center and the Chicago Center for Teaching.
 During their graduate career, students train as teachers in the first-year language curriculum in Greek or Latin; in the second-year language curriculum in the other language; and in one course on classical material taught in translation.
-Details regarding both training and teaching opportunities may be found in the Department’s Pedagogical Training Plan.
+Details regarding both training and teaching opportunities may be found in the Department’s Pedagogical Training Plan in the Graduate Handbook.

 Additional Support at the Dissertation Stage